How to Analyze an SBOM

 Grype

 Anchore’s Grype is an open source vulnerability scanner for container images and filesystems and has initial support for CycloneDX VEX documents.
-It works well with, Syft, Anchor’s open source tool that generates SBOMs for container images and filesystems.
+It works well with an SBOM generator.

 Here's an example of a Github Action workflow that uses Grype, Syft, and Cosign with Cloudsmith (forked from Dan Luhring code).
 It continuously scans the SBOMs generated for each of your packages, leveraging Cloudsmith's quarantine feature, to automatically prevent any packages entering your pipeline with a vulnerability score higher than Critical.